sy77777en/video_annotation_folk/labels_markdown/cam_motion/camera_centric_movement/backward/index.md

 - The camera dollies backward with respect to itself.

-- A video where the camera dolly moves backward with respect to itself.
+- A video where the camera dollies backward with respect to itself.

 </details>